42CrMo4/KiCad_Template/README.md

 * ~add release checklist~
 * order release checklist
 * add workflow to automatically create new realease checklist and realease note file and reset the generic for the next release
+* Rename artefacts with project name and date?

 Description.